The 2023 King's Speech was held on 7 November 2023 and opened what will be the final session before the next general election.

 The King’s Speech is part of the State Opening of Parliament, the formal beginning of each new session of parliament.
 No substantive parliamentary business in either the House of Commons or House of Lords can usually occur until after the speech is delivered.
-Known formally as the ‘Speech from the Throne’, it was previously referred to as the Queen’s Speech, but following the death of Queen Elizabeth II on 8 September 2022 the next State Opening of Parliament will be conducted by the King.
+Known formally as the ‘Speech from the Throne’, it was previously referred to as the Queen’s Speech, but following the death of Queen Elizabeth II on 8 September 2022 the State Opening of Parliament is now conducted by the King.

 Sessions of parliament usually last for around a year, meaning that a Queen’s, or now King’s, Speech tends to be held annually.
 However, an unusual two-year-long session in 2010/12 meant there was no Queen’s Speech in 2011, and the two-year 2017/19 session meant that no Queen’s Speech was held in 2018.